 Paradise beach is also known as Bubble beach on account of underwater volcanic vents which warm the water here a degree or two.
 It is immensely popular, gets very crowded all along its considerable length and is fully commercialised.
 Sheltering cliffs, good clean sand and shallow water make it ideal for families with children.
 There are several cantinas on hand in the high summer and this is a popular day out destination for those staying in Kefalos and Kamari across the bay.
 To see the bubbles you need to snorkel out to sea a bit; you won't see anything along the shoreline.

 Banana beach is probably the cleanest beach of the lot and the most picturesque, with junipers straddling the low sand dunes behind.
 But it is rather small and less popular than its neighbour Paradise beach.
 This beach is also called Laganda.

-Kardamena bars must turn off the music at midnight but Kardamena clubs stay open to 3.30am in the week and 6am at the weekend.
+Kardamena bars must turn off the music at midnight but clubs stay open to 3.30am in the week and 6am at the weekend.

-At the eastern end of the beach is the self-contained package resort of Tolari, now a 1,000-bed hotel complex where a village used to stand.
+At the eastern end of the beach is the self-contained package resort of Tolari, a 1,000-bed hotel complex where a village used to stand.